elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

 - {:.pr.i} Hung like a sign above France, I do not weep ...
-I call you out.
+I call out.

-- {:.sp} The Guard Man.
+- {:.sp} The Jailer Man.

 - We drowned the echo: your words will burn like turds.

 - {:.sp} Toussaint.

-- Maroon, your flag is my flag: perils and revolt without remorse.
+- Maroon, your flag is my only flag: perils and revolt without remorse.

-- {:.sp} The Guard Man.
+- {:.sp} The Jailer Man.

 - You boast of your crimes.

 - {:.sp} Toussaint.

-- I planted a tree of sulfur and lava among a vanquished people.
+- I acclimatized a tree of sulfur and lava among a vanquished people.

-- {:.sp} The Guard Man.
+- {:.sp} The Jailer Man.

 - Pathetic.